shader-slang/slang/docs/command-line-slangc.md

 slangc [<options>] <file1> [<file2>...]
 ```

-See [the command line option reference](command-line-slangc-reference.md) for most up to date information.
+See [the command line option reference](command-line-slangc-reference.md) for the most up to date information.

 Simple Examples
 ---------------